NEC Projectors Bring a Dinosaur’s World to Life in Chicago Natural History Museum

 A couple of additional qualifications Horst called out included NEC's projectors' brightness and longevity, with the most important features being 1920x1200 HD resolution, the laser light module with 20,000 lamp hours, HDBaseT video input, and IP control.
 But a "softer" benefit – customer service – also helped seal the deal.

 "Customer service played a huge part in my decision to purchase NEC projectors," Horst said.
-"I have had excellent prior experiences working with [the NEC sales rep on this account], as she always goes above and beyond, and NEC has always been very responsive with items like getting shipments on time and replacing parts if needed."
+"I have had excellent prior experiences working with [the Sharp/NEC sales rep on this account], as she always goes above and beyond, and Sharp/NEC has always goes above and beyond, and NEC has always been very responsive with items like getting shipments on time and replacing parts if needed."

 Horst cited one instance that showed this customer service mentality.
 Projectors come in either black or white, and the museum decided to change its color choice after the projectors were delivered to the museum, once curators saw what the projectors would look like within the actual exhibition.